If you want to build a WordPress blog today, this is one of the most comprehensive and up-to-date how-tos for beginners you’ll ever find online.

 You can resize and save different versions of your photos to your computer.

-I highly recommend you tryImagifyy as an affordable online image optimization tool.
+I highly recommend trying Imagify, an affordable online image optimization tool.
 It is free and works great for non-WordPress users as well.

-Though information has become more digitalized today, the distance between the site user and the host server is still significant.
+Although information has become more digitalized today, the distance between the site user and the host server remains significant.

 Content delivery network services like Cloudflare will help you create a consistent and faster experience for your site visitors.